 –> Be careful!
 If you’re not 110% sure that the structure is safe, don’t walk on it.
 This is some obvious common sense but I had to say it anyways.
 I don’t want to be reading anything in the Saskatoon Star Phoenix about some adventurous young soul who fell to an early grave through the floor of an abandoned farmhouse.
 Be careful.
 I will be so mad at you if you die like that.
 Also, wild animals live in these places.
 So make lots of noise on your way in to scare them out.
 I don’t want to read about any badger attacks either.
 Or skunk.
 Raccoons, maybe.

 –> Be respectful.
-A lot of places have been previously trashed by partiers and the like, but that doesn’t mean you should.
+A lot of places have been previously trashed by partiers and the like, but that doesn’t mean you should jump off that bridge too.
 These places were once people’s homes and livelihoods and deserve to be tread on lightly.
 Some places are filled with old junk, and I suppose one could take a memento if they did it with respect.
 We didn’t though.
-LET’S BE EXPLORERS AND NOT THIEVES AND VANDALS, OKAY GUYS?
+BASICALLY, LET’S BE EXPLORERS AND NOT THIEVES AND VANDALS, OKAY?

 –> Do be sure to stop in some of the “bigger” towns on your way through.
 Eat at the small town restaurants, including the Chinese restaurant that every town seems to have.
 Shop at the small town thrift and book stores.
 You’ll find some surprising and interesting items and people in the local businesses.
 LIKE MY AWESOME 200-YEAR-OLD POETRY BOOK THAT I LOVE.

 –> These are things you should bring with you, THAT WE DIDN’T, and will make your life much easier:

 – tick-proof pants AKA tuck-your-pants-into-your-socks (ugh. gag. shudder.)